Maia Sandu: Presidency (2020–present)

 Sandu was sworn in on 24 December 2020 in the Palace of the Republic.
-During the ceremony, she appealed for national unity, speaking in Russian, Ukrainian, Gagauz and Bulgarian towards the end of her remarks.
-Thousands of her supporters greeted her outside the palace chanting slogans like "Maia Sandu and the people!" and "The people love you!"
-After the ceremony, she met Dodon at the Presidential Palace, for a ceremony in which Dodon officially transferred power to her.
+During the ceremony, she appealed for national unity, speaking in Russian, Ukrainian, Gagauz, and Bulgarian towards the end of her remarks.
+Thousands of her supporters greeted her outside the palace, chanting slogans like "Maia Sandu and the people!" and "The people love you!"
+After the ceremony, she met Dodon at the Presidential Palace for a ceremony in which Dodon officially transferred presidential power to her.
 That day, she met with acting Prime Minister Ion Chicu.
+Before taking office, she suspended her PAS membership; recent convention calls for the president to not be a formal member of a party.

+Sandu ran again for president in the 2024 Moldovan presidential election, where she won 42% of the vote in the first round.
+She defeated former prosecutor-general Alexandr Stoianoglo in a runoff on 3 November.

 Domestic policy

 Parliament

 On 28 December, she met the parliamentary factions for consultations.
-On 31 December Sandu named Foreign Minister Aureliu Ciocoi acting prime minister after Chicu refused to stay on in an acting capacity.
-The ex-president of the country, leader of the Party of Communists Vladimir Voronin and the Leader of Our Party Renato Usatii proposed their candidacies for the post of prime minister.
-At a briefing following her visit to Ukraine, Sandu also touched upon the appointment of the prime minister, stating that "Neither Voronin nor Usatii are suitable for the role of prime minister.
+On 31 December, Sandu named Foreign Minister Aureliu Ciocoi acting prime minister after Chicu refused to stay on in an acting capacity.
+The ex-president of the country, leader of the Party of Communists, Vladimir Voronin, and the Leader of Our Party, Renato Usatii, proposed their candidacies for the post of prime minister.
+At a briefing following her visit to Ukraine, Sandu also touched upon the appointment of the prime minister, stating that "Neither Voronin nor Usatii is suitable for the role of prime minister.
 We need a serious government, created following early elections."
-On 27 January 2021, she nominated Natalia Gavrilița as a candidate for the position of Prime Minister, saying that she has the "task of creating the government team and preparing a government program focused on economic development and cleaning up the institutions of the state of corruption".
-The very next day, Sandu asked MPs to reject her proposed Prime Minister in order to speed up the process of its dissolution and early elections.
+On 27 January 2021, she nominated Natalia Gavrilița as a candidate for the position of Prime Minister, saying that she has the "task of creating the government team and preparing a government program focused on economic development and cleaning up the institutions of the state of corruption."
+The very next day, Sandu asked MPs to reject her proposed Prime Minister in order to speed up the process of dissolution and early elections.

 Sandu re-nominated Gavrilița on 11 February.
 The Constitutional Court of Moldova declared the decree unconstitutional, reasoning that Sandu should have accepted a proposal from 54 MPs (primarily from PSRM) to instead nominate Mariana Durleșteanu, a former Moldovan ambassador to the United Kingdom.
 Sandu refused the proposal of the Constitutional Court and Parliament, saying, "I have said repeatedly that the only way for Moldova to move forward is to organise new parliamentary elections."